 It's important to have an idea of who you are, so self-exploration activities are important to the Discovery! process.
 Identifying and understanding your strengths, interests, and values helps you to eliminate and/or confirm major and career possibilities.
 Ask yourself questions like: Who am I?
 Where do I excel?
 What are my academic interests?
 Where do I spend my free time?
 How do those correlate?
 What do I value?
 Of my values, which are important personally vs. professionally?
 The activities below are some ways to help you find the answers to these questions.

 Every Student learns differently.
 Knowing how you learn can help you study more effectively.
-For example, if you're learning style does not match up to the way professors in your best-fit major teach, you may have to adapt your learning style to grasp the material better.
+For example, if your learning style does not match up to the way professors in your best-fit major teach, you may have to adapt your learning style to grasp the material better.

 This worksheet is designed to help you identify your goals, interests, skills and values.